PlayRood32/ConvertFont/README.md

 Check the status area for progress and results.

 ## Compiling to EXE with PyInstaller

-To create a standalone executable using PyInstaller (keeping all dependencies and using the app icon):

 1. Make sure PyInstaller is installed: